spurll/vote/readme.md

 You'll also need to create a `config.py` file, which specifies details such as which method to use to select winning votes (instant runoff, Condorcet, etc.), how many winners to select, how to post notifications of the winners, etc. A sample configuration file can be found at `sample_config.py`.

-Before starting the server for the first time, run `db_create.py`.

 Starting the Server
 -------------------